shareloqs/MPSDynamics/CONTRIBUTING.md

 2. What did you expect to see?
 3. What did you see instead?

+Make sure to provide a minimal reproducible example to demonstrate the bug.

 ## How to Suggest an Enhancement

 If you find yourself wishing for a feature that doesn't exist in `MPSDynamics.jl`, you are probably not alone.
 There might be others out there with similar needs.